-- A Pin tract infection

-- B Fracture through pin tract

-- C Absence of periosteal callus

-- D Destressing producing cancellation of cortex

-- E Avascular necrosis of bone fragments.
+- 68. Commonest cause of re- fracture after removal of external fixator is:

-- A Pin tract infection is by far the commonest problem.
+- A. Pin tract infection → Pin tract infection is by far the commonest problem.
 In addition to complications mentioned, neurovascular damage can occur while inserting the pins and refracture can occur after removal of fixator.

+- B. Fracture through pin tract

+- C. Absence of periosteal callus

+- D. De-stressing producing cancellation of cortex

+- E. Avascular necrosis of bone fragments.

 - 69. Following femoral shaft fracture, knee stiffness occurs due to:

-- A Fibrosis of vastus intermedius
+- A. Fibrosis of vastus intermedius

-- B Shortening of rectus femoris
+- B. Shortening of rectus femoris

-- C Fibrosis of patellar retinacula
+- C. Fibrosis of patellar retinacula

-- D Adhesion of patella to femoral condyles
+- D. Adhesion of patella to femoral condyles

-- E All of above

-- E All the factors mentioned prevent distal excursion of patella and thereby limit knee flexion.
+- E. All of above → All the factors mentioned prevent distal excursion of patella and thereby limit knee flexion.
 This is why early quadriceps exercises and patellar mobilization after femoral fracture are important.

-- 70. What is the most serious disadvantage of external fixator:
+70. What is the most serious disadvantage of external fixator:

-- A Pin tract infection

-- B Loosening of pins

-- C Stress protection osteoporosis

-- D Fracture can not be compressed

-- E Another fracture can occur through pin tract.

-- A Pin tract infection is the most frequent and serious complication of use of external fixator.
+- A. Pin tract infection → Pin tract infection is the most frequent and serious complication of use of external fixator.
 If a very rigid fixator assembly has been used, its removal should be in stages to overcome stress protection osteoporosis.
 In most good fixators it is possible to either compress or distract the fracture.
 Loosening of pins can be minimized by keeping the pins under compression.
 Later fracture through pin tract is another potentially serious problem with use of external fixator.

+- B. Loosening of pins

+- C. Stress protection osteoporosis

+- D. Fracture cannot be compressed

+- E. Another fracture can occur through pin tract.

-- 71. What is the best treatment for an oblique tibia! shaft fracture which has redisplaced after initial good closed reduction and plaster immobilization
+- 71. What is the best treatment for an oblique tibia shaft fracture which has re- displaced after initial good closed reduction and plaster immobilization

-- A Wedging of plaster
+- A. Wedging of plaster

-- B Remanipulation and plaster
+- B. Re- manipulation and plaster

-- C Open reduction and internal fixation
+- C. Open reduction and internal fixation → Oblique fractures are difficult to hold in plaster and best treatment is internal fixation if reduction cannot be achieved or has been lost after closed manipulation.
+Skeletal traction from calcaneal or supra-malleolar pin is the next best option available.
+Traction has to be maintained for 3-4 weeks until early union has occurred.
+At this stage when fracture is deformable but not displaceable plaster or cast brace can be applied.
+Cast brace cannot be used until there is early union of fracture.

-- D Skeletal traction
+- D. Skeletal traction

-- E Cast bracing.
+- E. Cast bracing.

+- 72. Bumper fracture is the name given to:

+- A. Fracture of tibia and fibula

+- B. Fracture of lateral tibial condyle → Historically tibial condylar fractures have been referred to as "bumper" or "fender" fractures.
+But falls from height are also common causes of these injuries.

+- C. Fracture of patella

+- D. Fracture of lateral femoral condyle

+- E. Fracture of tibial spine.

+73. Intramedullary nailing of femoral shaft fracture is contra- indicated: